 Secondly, take local buses, not cabs, and travel overland rather than flying.

 When it comes to accommodation, it really does depend on what sort of travel style suits you.
-I usually spend around $15-20 a night in Mexico on a nice, safe, and clean guesthouse.
+We usually spend around $15-20 a night per person in Mexico on a nice, safe, and clean guesthouse.